josefalconGH/nodejs-readme-generator/README.md

 The `nodejs-readme-generator` is a command-line application designed to quickly generate personalized professional README files.
 Utilizing Node.js and the Inquirer package, it prompts the user for input and creates a structured README based on the responses.

+The README file generated in the demo is located in the `dist` directory.

 ```md
 nodejs-readme-generator
 ├── dist